serokell/edna/README.md

 * [backend](https://github.com/orgs/serokell/packages/container/package/edna-backend)
 * [frontend](https://github.com/orgs/serokell/packages/container/package/edna-frontend)

-Note that some additional configuration is needed: you need to launch PostgreSQL DB server, forward ports, provide a config file.
+Note that some additional configuration is needed: you need to launch PostgreSQL DB server, forward ports and provide appropriate configuration (via a config file or environment variables or command line arguments).
 The [`deployment`](deployment/) folder contains an example [`docker-compose`](deployment/docker-compose.yml) file that automates the whole deployment.
+Please read its [README](/deployment/README.md) for more details about using the images.

 ## Build Instructions